thsmi/sieve/README.md

 **Sometimes Thunderbird fails to invalidate its cache when updating a restartless addon.
 The result is the new version is displayed in the addons dialog but the old cached code is still be used.
 In such a case uninstall the addon, then restart thunderbird, restart it again and finally install it again.
 This ensures the cache gets correctly invalidated.**

-Since 0.2.4 the addon is self hosted.
-This means it is will update automatically, but it is no more listed at addons.mozilla.org.

-This is because of a design flaw in Thunderbirds APIs for loading and unloading an extension.
-These are synchonous while the Networking API is asynchonous.
-So the async close of the networking and the synchonous unload are racing against eachother.
-Which is ugly but completely harmless.
-But it may trigger unhandled exception.
-The latter violates the review policies at addon.mozilla.org.
-Which makes the loop complete.
-It is not possible to fix this behaviour as it is native to thunderbird but it prevents a the addon to pass the review at addons.mozilla.org.
-This is why the this addon has to be self hosted...

 ## Developments Builds

 You are looking for the latest "bleeding edge" features and willing to risk more instability?